 It’s not too late to use winter bedding plants to give your garden an instant lift.
 Garden centres, DIY stores and supermarkets usually have a good range on offer.

 Pansies, violas, cyclamen, ivy and heather are all great options for creating a colourful winter display.
 Consider also using evergreen grasses to bulk up containers and provide foliage, texture and height.
+For more plant ideas, take a look at my posts on plants for winter hanging baskets and winter plants for pots.

 Bare root roses